-Tel.: +34 915 14 50 00 Fax: +34 915 14 51 80 www.deloitte.es
+Tel: +34 915 14 50 00 Fax: +34 915 14 51 80 www.deloitte.es

-Translation of a report originally issued in Spanish.
-In the event of a discrepancy, the Spanish-language version prevails.
+Translation of a report originally issued in Spanish based on our work performed in accordance with the assurance regulations in force in Spain and prepared in accordance with the regulatory reporting framework applicable to the Group in Spain.
+In the event of a discrepancy, the Spanish-language version prevails

-ASSURANCE' REPORT ON THE 2015 "INFORMATION RELATING TO THE SYSTEM OF INTERNAL CONTROL OVER FINANCIAL REPORTING (ICFR)" OF LAR ESPAÑA REAL ESTATE SOCIMI, S.A.
-FOR 2015
+ASSURANCE' REPORT ON THE 2016 "INFORMATION RELATING TO THE SYSTEM OF INTERNAL CONTROL OVER FINANCIAL REPORTING (ICFR)" OF LAR ESPAÑA REAL ESTATE SOCIMI, S.A.
+FOR 2016